2600hz/kazoo/applications/sysconf/doc/README.md

 ## Flushing values

 Sometimes a change will be made to a document in `system_config` directly in the database.
 Because Kazoo caches the config documents when they're fetched, it may be necessary to flush a given `Category` doc from the Kazoo cache.
-Publish a `flish_req` to the `sysconf` AMQP exchange using "sysconf.flush" as the routing key.
+Publish a `flush_req` to the `sysconf` AMQP exchange using "sysconf.flush" as the routing key.
 The payload to publish:

 * `Event-Category`: "sysconf"
 * `Event-Name`: "flush_req"